oxpig/FlashABB/README.md

-# Flash-ABB: antibody structure prediction at the speed of language
+# Flash-ABB: modelling antibody structures at the speed of language

-Installing:
+Installation:

 PyPi coming soon